BinaryManagement/BinaryManagement.github.io/README.md

+##Running the App locally
+1. Ensure that you have docker installed.
+2. From command line $ docker build -t blog
+3. docker run -t --rm -v "$PWD":/usr/src/app -p "4000:4000" blog
+4. Navigate to localhost:4000

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/BinaryManagement/BinaryManagement.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.